PHILIPPINES COUNTRY GUIDE

 Reasons to invest in the Philippine peso include the country’s positive economic growth, optimism about President Duterte, government infrastructure efforts, and a large Filipino diaspora remitting money home

-However, the Philippines’ low wages, credit negative, high costs for commodities, and high unemployment levels are cons that should be taken into consideration as well.
+However, the Philippines’ low wages, consumer debt, and high unemployment levels are cons that should be taken into consideration as well.

-As with most things, the best advice is to diversify your overall currency portfolio and continue watching for positive signs.
+The key advice is to diversify your overall currency portfolio and continue watching how the peso trends, whether positive or negative.

 Industry in the Philippines